LagoVista/docs/guides/generalconsiderations.md

 **Note:**

-Give the overlay pop ups ~5 seconds or so to show up
+Give the overlay pop-ups ~5 seconds or so to show up

 _If nothing happens_
     please _click **Next**_ again since some steps do show a description